matu6968/edex-ui/README.md

 #### How do I get it?
 Click on the little badges under the eDEX logo at the top of this page, or go to the [Releases](https://github.com/GitSquared/edex-ui/releases) tab, or download it through [one of the available repositories](https://repology.org/project/edex-ui/versions) (Homebrew, AUR...).

-Public release binaries are unsigned ([why](https://gaby.dev/posts/code-signing)).
+Public release binaries are unsigned ([why](https://web.archive.org/web/20241204064244/https://gaby.dev/posts/code-signing)).
 On Linux, you will need to `chmod +x` the AppImage file in order to run it.
 #### I have a problem!
-Search through the [Issues](https://github.com/GitSquared/edex-ui/issues) to see if yours has already been reported.
+Search through the [Issues](https://github.com/matu6968/edex-ui/issues) to see if yours has already been reported.
 If you're confident it hasn't been reported yet, feel free to open up a new one.
 If you see your issue and it's been closed, it probably means that the fix for it will ship in the next version, and you'll have to wait a bit.
 #### Can you disable the keyboard/the filesystem display?
 You can't disable them (yet) but you can hide them.
 See the `tron-notype` theme.
 #### Why is the file browser saying that "Tracking Failed"?
 (Windows only)
 On Linux and macOS, eDEX tracks where you're going in your terminal tab to display the content of the current folder on-screen.
 Sadly, this is technically impossible to do on Windows right now, so the file browser reverts back to a "detached" mode.
 You can still use it to browse files & directories and click on files to input their path in the terminal.
 #### Can this run on a Raspberry Pi / ARM device?
-We provide prebuilt arm64 builds.
-For other platforms, see [this issue comment](https://github.com/GitSquared/edex-ui/issues/313#issuecomment-443465345), and the thread on issue [#818](https://github.com/GitSquared/edex-ui/issues/818).
+We provide prebuilt arm64 and armv7 builds as a part of the revival of the project.
-#### How did you make this?
-Glad you're interested!
-See [#272](https://github.com/GitSquared/edex-ui/issues/272).
-#### This is so cool.
-Thanks!
-If you feel like it, you can [follow me on Twitter](https://gaby.dev/twitter) to hear about new stuff I'm making.
 #### Why is WebGL acceleration on the terminal disabled?
 WebGL acceleration on the terminal is disabled because it's causing blue tint issues which in itself is caused by transparency issues (likely due to changing API's in xterm 5.x releases on how themes are handled).
 For now it is using software rendering instead which is slower but works.
 #### Why isn't geolocation working?